Pintuzoft/OSWorkShopFix/README.md

 This is a server script that parses the console log to identify when a match has ended and then it will pick a new map at random and change to it.

+Please note that Im still testing this script out and have been sorting some bugs, so it might not be working 100% but

 ## ===[ Install ]=========